LibrariesHacked/librarieshacked.github.io/_posts/2019-08-01-national-library-data.md

 ## Promote difference

-Libraries all do things differently, and the data will be different.
+Libraries all do things differently, and their data will be different.
 Some services may use 100 item types to categorise their stock, others may have 20.

 Attempts at standardising data often attempt to make these uniform.
-For example, they provide a set of item types that each library has to map their own to.
+For example, they provide a set of item types that each library has to convert their own to.
 A waste of time, and ultimately a loss of data, as those differences are one of the interesting parts of the data.
 It also makes things harder.
-Someone else can always do that mapping later on if they want to.
+Someone else can always do that work later on if they want to.

 > Task 4: Ensure the data schema enforces a standard structure to the data, but allows for useful differences in the data content